DEPRECATION NOTICE: This entire page documents the legacy Text

 string GetTextRunValueAtPath(string runName, string path)

 These methods allow you to interact with nested text runs by specifying the run name and the path within the artboard hierarchy.
-With this approach, you can access deeper nested text runs by continuing to construct the path, for example: "Artboard-Nested-Level1/Arboard-Nested-Level2/Artboard-Nested-Level3"
+With this approach, you can access deeper nested text runs by continuing to construct the path, for example: "Artboard-Nested-Level1/Arboard-Nested-Level2/Artboard-Nested-Level3", and so on.

 Semantics for Accessibility